krgarima/krgarima/README.md

 # 💫 About Me:
-I am Full Stack Engineer
+Full Stack Engineer at Dexif

 ## 🌐 Socials: